jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 ### Pronouns

 Tono does not have pronouns.
 Instead, you always use the name of the thing you are talking about.
-If you don't have enough information to form a sentence, you can use a "fene" as a placeholder.
+If you don't have enough information to form a sentence, you can use "fene" as a placeholder.

+### Abbreviations

+Abbreviations in Tono are written in either all lowercase or the original case of the source language:

+- If the abbreviation is in a foreign language, do respect the writting and pronunciation.
+For example, UN (United Nations) would be written in all caps and read like it is in english.
+Alternativaly, you may read each letter using Tono, if possible: u, nana.
+- If the abbreviation is in Tono, write it in all lowercase and read each letter if it does not follow the consonant-vowel rule.
+Otherwise just read it like a normal word.

+Feel free to set any abbreviations.

+Lastly, there are no rules for building abbreviations in Tono.
+Feel free to build them however you like but do prefer ones that follow the consonant-vowel rule so they are easy to say.